apple/swift-log/README.md

     Logging.bootstrap(ShortestPossibleLogHandler.init)

-### Supported logging models / examples
+### Supported logging models

 This API intends to support a number programming models:

-- explicit logger passing (see `ExplicitLoggerPassingExample.swift`)
+1. explicit logger passing (see [`ExplicitLoggerPassingExample.swift`](https://github.com/weissi/swift-server-logging-api-proposal/blob/master/Sources/Examples/ExplicitLoggerPassingExample.swift))
-- one global logger (see `OneGlobalLoggerExample.swift`)
+2. one global logger (see [`OneGlobalLoggerExample.swift`](https://github.com/weissi/swift-server-logging-api-proposal/blob/master/Sources/Examples/OneGlobalLoggerExample.swift))
-- one logger per sub-system (see `LoggerPerSubsystem.swift`)
+3. one logger per sub-system (see [`LoggerPerSubsystemExample.swift`](https://github.com/weissi/swift-server-logging-api-proposal/blob/master/Sources/Examples/LoggerPerSubsystemExample.swift))

-The file `RandomExample.swift` contains demoes of some other things that you may want to do.
+Because there are fundamental differences with those models it is not mandated whether the `LogHandler` holds the logging configuration (log level and meta-data) as a value or as a reference.
+Both systems make sense and it depends on the architecture of the application and the requirements to decide what is more appropriate.

-## State
+Certain systems will also want to store the logging meta-data in a thread/queue-local variable, some may even want try to automatically forward the meta-data across thread switches together with the control flow.
+In the Java-world this model is called MDC, your mileage in Swift may vary and again hugely depends on the architecture of the system.

-This is an early proposal so there are still plenty of things to decide and tweak and I'd invite everybody to participate.
+I believe designing a [MDC (mapped diagnostic context)](https://logback.qos.ch/manual/mdc.html) solution is out of scope for this proposal but the proposed API can work with such a system (see [examples](https://github.com/weissi/swift-server-logging-api-proposal/blob/50a8c8fdaceef62f1035d02ce0c8c5aa62252ff0/Tests/LoggingTests/MDCTest.swift)).

-### Feedback Wishes
+## Seeking feedback

 Feedback that would really be great is: